danielstegink/HollowKnight.ExaltationExpanded/ReadMe.md

 Huge shout out to the Hollow Knight modding community as a whole.
 This was an especially intensive project and I was lost on multiple occasions without their help.

-Thank you to Volt, Roma 337 and BenjaLP211 for help with testing and feedback.
+Thank you to Volt, Roma 337, hannes-j and BenjaLP211 for testing and feedback.

 ## Patch Notes
+1.5.3.0
+- Rebalanced Primal Womb in Power patch

 1.5.2.0
 - Removed ItemChanger dependency
 - Added charm locking to swappable charms